jenwachter/router-exchange/README.md

 ```

 #### Parameters
-1. __$callable: (string) Required.
+1. __$callable__: (string) Required.
 Callable function that is executed when a route is matched.
 See documentation for specific adapter for details.

 ### Run